 I used your maxxthor and bithor all summer and they kept my yard and house pest free.
 My question is do I need to keep treating all winter?
 We’re in Missouri and get cold for a month or two.
 We definitely see bugs up to the new year but not much outside in January or Feb.
 Sometimes we get a lot rain and some warm spells and then they appear all over so I don’t want them coming back.
 What do you recommend?

-Now it is true that insects are essentially governed by temperature regarding their activity and so yes, if it gets below 35 degrees and stays that cold for a week, most insects will go dormant (mites, beetles and true “bugs” are cold tolerant so not much affected by cold).
-But if its warming to 40 degrees or higher during the day where you live, most pests can get on the move – especially in the afternoon.
+Now it is true that most insects are essentially governed by temperature regarding their activity level and so yes, if it gets below 35 degrees and stays that cold for a week, most insects will go dormant.

 Flying pests like LADY BEETLES and STINK BUGS will start appearing on your home’s siding looking for shelter.
 Same thing with crawling pests like ANTS and ROACHES not to mention TERMITES.

-And what about the winter?
-Same thing happens.
-All the pests around your home will find any house to be very comfortable when the cold arrives.
+But this same effect is in play during the winter.
+Basically all the pests around your home will find any house to be very comfortable when the cold arrives and they can “see” your home that much easier in the cold.

 The other big reason is that most insects thrive on trees.
 Their foliage provides shelter along with food and water.
 But when trees drop their leaves in the fall?
 All of the insects and animals (like FLYING SQUIRRELS and ROOF RATS) will be forced to find a new home.
 This is when they end up on your rooftop and eventually, inside attic spaces.